Virginia Satir: Process of Change Model

 The final stage of change is the new status quo.
 In this stage, the new ideas, behaviors, and changes are not so new anymore.
 Individuals tend to acclimate to the change, figure out what works, and become better at their new skill.

 Satir points out that this change process is not linear.
-On some occasions, individuals might have found a temporal coping skill or solution but if it doesn't bring the desired results, they might regress to the stage of chaos.
+On some occasions, individuals might have found a temporary coping skill or solution, but if it does not bring the desired results, they might regress to the stage of chaos.
 For this reason, it is important that therapists are aware of this process to help guide their clients.

 Career as author

 Satir published her first book, Conjoint Family Therapy, in 1964, developed from the training manual she wrote for students at MRI.
 Her reputation grew with each subsequent book, and she travelled the world to speak on her methods.
 She also became a Diplomate of the Academy of Certified Social Workers and received the American Association for Marriage and Family Therapy's Distinguished Service Award.

 Satir often integrated meditations and poetic writing into both her public workshops and writings.
 One of her most well-known works, "I Am Me," was written by Satir in response to a question posed by an angry teenage girl.